Basic-Nature/html_Parser_prototype/CONTRIBUTING.md

 - To add new context patterns or feedback, edit `context_library.json` or contribute to `Context_Integration/context_organizer.py`.
 - To improve ML/NLP extraction or entity recognition, see `utils/ml_table_detector.py` and `utils/spacy_utils.py`.
-- To use or extend the correction bot, see `bots/manual_correction_bot.py` and retraining scripts.
+- To use or extend the correction bot, see `health/manual_correction.py` and retraining scripts.
 - All corrections and feedback are logged for auditability and future learning.

 ---

-### 🤖 Adding Bots
+### 🤖 Adding ML and NLP

-- Place new bot scripts in `bots/` and register them in `bots/bot_router.py`.
+- Place new bot scripts in `health/` and register them in `health/health_router.py`.
-- Bots can automate corrections, retraining, notifications, or data integrity checks.
+- health can automate corrections, retraining, notifications, or data integrity checks.
-- Enable bots via `.env` with `ENABLE_BOT_TASKS=true`.
-- See `bots/manual_correction_bot.py` for an example of a correction/retraining bot.
+- See `health/manual_correction.py` for an example of a correction/retraining bot.

 ---